MicrosoftDocs/sdk-api/sdk-api-src/content/winioctl/ne-winioctl-storage_property_id.md

 ### -field StorageAccessAlignmentProperty

-Indicates that the caller is querying for the access alignment descriptor, <a href="https://docs.microsoft.com/windows/win32/api/winioctl/ns-winioctl-storage_access_alignment_descriptor">STORAGE_ACCESS_ALIGNMENT_DESCRIPTOR</a>.
+Indicates that the caller is querying for the access alignment descriptor, [STORAGE_ACCESS_ALIGNMENT_DESCRIPTOR](./ns-winioctl-storage_access_alignment_descriptor.md).

-<b>Windows Server 2003 and Windows XP:  </b>This value is not supported before Windows Vista and Windows Server 2008.
+**Windows Server 2003 and Windows XP:**  This value is not supported before Windows Vista and Windows Server 2008.

 ### -field StorageDeviceSeekPenaltyProperty

-Indicates that the caller is querying for the seek penalty descriptor, <a href="https://docs.microsoft.com/windows/desktop/api/winioctl/ns-winioctl-device_seek_penalty_descriptor">DEVICE_SEEK_PENALTY_DESCRIPTOR</a>.
+Indicates that the caller is querying for the seek penalty descriptor, [DEVICE_SEEK_PENALTY_DESCRIPTOR](./ns-winioctl-device_seek_penalty_descriptor.md).

-<b>Windows Server 2008, Windows Vista, Windows Server 2003 and Windows XP:  </b>This value is not supported before Windows 7 and Windows Server 2008 R2.
+**Windows Server 2008, Windows Vista, Windows Server 2003 and Windows XP:**  This value is not supported before Windows 7 and Windows Server 2008 R2.

 ### -field StorageDeviceTrimProperty

-Indicates that the caller is querying for the trim descriptor, <a href="https://docs.microsoft.com/windows/desktop/api/winioctl/ns-winioctl-device_trim_descriptor">DEVICE_TRIM_DESCRIPTOR</a>.
+Indicates that the caller is querying for the trim descriptor, [DEVICE_TRIM_DESCRIPTOR](./ns-winioctl-device_trim_descriptor.md).

-<b>Windows Server 2008, Windows Vista, Windows Server 2003 and Windows XP:  </b>This value is not supported before Windows 7 and Windows Server 2008 R2.
+**Windows Server 2008, Windows Vista, Windows Server 2003 and Windows XP:**  This value is not supported before Windows 7 and Windows Server 2008 R2.

 ### -field StorageDeviceWriteAggregationProperty